Focus - Attention - Self Discipline - Self Control - Will Power

 Gorillas In The Midst (youtube)

-Attention Deficit is characterized by problems paying attention, excessive activity, or difficulty controlling Behavior which is not appropriate for a person's age.
+Attention Deficit is characterized by problems paying attention, excessive activity, or difficulty controlling behavior which is not appropriate for a person's age.

 Attention Deficit Disorder is characterized by problems paying attention, excessive activity, or difficulty controlling behavior, which is not appropriate for a person's age.
 ADD symptoms appear before a person is twelve years old, are present for more than six months, and cause problems in at least two settings (such as school, home, or recreational activities).
 In children, problems paying attention may result in poor school performance.
 Although it causes impairment, particularly in modern society, many children with ADHD have a good attention span for tasks they find interesting.